joseteodoro/PUCES-2021-FEB-DESIGN-PATTERNS/design-patterns-by-usage.md

 - Visitors might lack the necessary access to the private fields and methods of the elements that they’re supposed to work with.

+## Behavioral Patterns / Mediator

+- Lets you reduce chaotic dependencies between objects.
+The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.

+- mediator or orchestration?

+### Usage

+- Use the pattern when you can’t reuse a component in a differ- ent program because it’s too dependent on other components.

+### Cons

+- Complexity!
+Giant methods / functions, god classes, a lot of coupling.